swiftlang/swift-evolution/proposals/testing/NNNN-test-cancellation.md

 ### Throwing semantics

 Unlike [`Task.cancel()`](https://developer.apple.com/documentation/swift/task/cancel()),
-these functions always throw an error instead of returning.
+this function always throws an error instead of returning.
 This simplifies control flow when a test is cancelled; instead of having to write:

 ```swift